Tibet

-Tibet (/tɪˈbɛt/; Tibetan: བོད, standard pronunciation: /bod/, romanized: Böd; 西藏 (Xīzàng)) is a region in the western part of East Asia, covering much of the Tibetan Plateau.
+Tibet (/tɪˈbɛt/) is a region in the western part of East Asia, covering much of the Tibetan Plateau.
 It is the homeland of the Tibetans.
-Other ethnic groups also reside on the plateau, including Mongols, the Monpa, the Tamang, the Qiang, the Sherpa, the Lhoba, and since the 20th century, the Han and the Hui.
+Other ethnic groups also reside on the plateau, including Mongols, the Lhoba, Monpa, Qiang, Sherpa, and since the 20th century, Han and Hui peoples.
 Tibet is the highest region on Earth, with an average elevation of 4380 m.
 Lying within the Himalayas, the highest point in Tibet is Mount Everest – the highest peak on Earth, standing 8,848 m above sea level.
+Today, the People's Republic of China governs most of the historical area as the Tibet Autonomous Region and autonomous prefectures within Gansu, Sichuan, Qinghai, and Yunnan provinces.